object-code/pollinate/README.md

 #### The `Pollen`

-The `Pollen` is pretty much just a vessel to get the data to the `Flower`.
+The `Pollen` is pretty much just a vessel to get new data to the `Flower`.
 Much like how pollen works in nature.
-It can be supplied as an HTTP JSON endpoint or as a local file.
+It can be supplied as an HTTP JSON endpoint, as a local file, or directly as a set of arguments.

 #### The Data